pra3wa/Thinkful_Data-Science/Unit1_Less2_Proj6_AIRBNB_sf.md

 ```

 2.)
 What neighborhoods seem to be the most popular?

-A2:The three most popular neighbourhoods are Mission with 694 listings,
+Answer:The three most popular neighbourhoods are Mission with 694 listings,
 Western Addition with 506 listings, and South of Market with 504 listings.